argusnaut/todolist/README.md

 # todolist
-Project for practice of Java
+Project for the practice of Java

-Following a RocketSeat event, this repository has a purpose of archieving my studies to remember Java, that I didn't use since college.
+Following a RocketSeat event, this repository has a purpose of archiving my studies to remember Java, that I didn't use since college.

 ---